 The Difference Between a Missed Diagnosis and a Misdiagnosis

-Most people, when confronted with unusual and unpleasant physical symptoms, put a lot of trust into their doctors to know what’s going on and what should be done to make them better.
+Most people, when confronted with unusual and unpleasant physical symptoms, put a lot of trust in their doctors to know what’s going on and what should be done to make them better.
 Unfortunately, because doctors are people and people make mistakes, it’s not always the case that doctors know what’s going on or what to do.
 Tragically, there are a variety of mistakes that doctors make, including negligence, misdiagnosis, and failure to diagnose, otherwise known as missed diagnosis.

 Although they sound very similar, there is a meaningful difference between a misdiagnosis and a missed diagnosis.
 Moreover, many people aren’t aware that misdiagnosis and missed diagnosis can qualify as medical malpractice.

+So, what is misdiagnosis?
+What is a missed diagnosis?
+And when do these concepts cross over into malpractice?
 In the following article, we’ll cover the definition of misdiagnosis, the definition of missed diagnosis, and how they relate to the larger legal category of malpractice.

 What is Misdiagnosis?